dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 ###### Destroy Undead

-Through this spell, the caster can destroy one or more undead creatures instantly on a successful attack.
+Through this spell, the caster can destroy one or more undead creatures instantly on a successful attack by negating the Death magic that animaes them.
 The undead creature will drop to the ground and will disintegrate quickly, leaving behind anything that it might have been wearing or carrying.

-###### Divine Strike

-A floating, glowing weapon appears out of thin air, and it strikes one opponent for damage.

-###### Healing
+##### Healing

 Casting this spell on a wounded creature or on themselves heals 1 point of damage.
 As stated in the rules, life point damage is healed first, then hero point damage.